WHAT TO WEAR & HOW TO SHOW UP FEELING ALL-AROUND RELAXED AND CONFIDENT

 + Give yourself the grace and time to not feel rushed!

-We are big believers that the colors/fabrics/movement/vibes are part of the magic.
+I believe that the colors/fabrics/movement/vibes are part of the magic.

 + You can all be in different colors and as long as those colors look good together, you're all set.